 There will be eventually 9 (KSS-III) 3,000-4,000 tonne submarines.
 See the 3rd and 4th pictues above that contain varying dimentions attributed to the KSS-III (also called "DSX-3000") which indicate its surfaced displacement may be anywhere between 3,000 and 3,400 tonnes.
 DSME will be the main designer.
 The lead KSS-III boat began development in November 2014 at DSME's submarine yard at Okpo.
-The first KSS-III may take 4 years to build and launch (2018) then commissioning in about 2022.
+It my be a major step forward in utilising Lithium-ion Batteries (LIBs) - perhaps Hanwha Lithium Iron Phosphate (LFP) batteries.
+The first KSS-III (especially if it uses new technology LIBs) may take 8 years to build and launch (2024) and then 3 years to commission (about 2027).

 The larger size of the KSS-III will permit it to include some of the latest submarine technologies, including:

 - Lithium-ion batteries, best for new build subs rather than retrofitted.

 - Seal/diver delivery vehicles (SDVs)